Woodford, London: Local government

 The parish was controlled from Saxon times up to the 16th century by the Abbot of Waltham and the first known reference to a church in Woodford dates from the 12th century.
 The ancient parish of Woodford, also known as Woodford St Mary after its parish church of St Mary's, formed part of the Becontree hundred of Essex.
 It was suburban to London and formed part of the Metropolitan Police District from 1840.
 For administration of the Poor Law it was grouped into the West Ham Union in 1835.
-The parish adopted the Local Government Act 1858 in 1873, setting up a local board of nine members.
-The Local Government Act 1894 reconstituted its area as Woodford Urban District, governed by Woodford Urban District Council.
-In 1934 the urban district was abolished under a county review order and its former area became part of the Wanstead and Woodford Urban District.
-Wanstead and Woodford was incorporated as a municipal borough in 1937.
+In 1873 the parish was made a local government district, administered by an elected local board of nine members.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.
+Woodford Urban District Council was based at offices on Snakes Lane at Woodford Green, on the site now occupied by Woodford Fire Station.

+In 1934, the urban district was merged with Wanstead to form the Wanstead and Woodford Urban District.
+Woodford continued to form a civil parish within the enlarged urban district, but it was ineligible to have a parish council, being classed as an urban parish.
 The population of the Woodford parish was 2,774 in 1851, and had grown substantially to 37,702 in 1951.
-In 1965 Wanstead and Woodford, together with Ilford, were grouped together to become the London Borough of Redbridge.
+The Wanstead and Woodford Urban District was incorporated as a municipal borough in 1937.
+The parish and the Municipal Borough of Wanstead and Woodford were abolished on 1 April 1965, when the area was merged with Ilford to become the London Borough of Redbridge in the newly-created Greater London.